PalisadoesFoundation/talawa-api/.github/pull_request_template.md

 **Does this PR introduce a breaking change?**

 <!-- If this PR introduces a breaking change, please describe the impact and a migration path for existing applications. -->

+## Checklist

+### CodeRabbit AI Review
+- [ ] I have reviewed and addressed all CodeRabbit AI suggestions
+- [ ] I have explained any cases where CodeRabbit AI suggestions were not implemented

+### Test Coverage
+- [ ] I have written tests for all new changes/features
+- [ ] I have verified that test coverage meets or exceeds 90-95%
+- [ ] I have run the test suite locally and all tests pass

 **Other information**